snowplow/snowplowanalytics.com/_posts/2018-02-05-iglu-r8-basel-dove-released/index.md

 <h3 id="missing-linter">4.1 Linting missing schema versions</h3>

-The `lint` command will now also warn about missing schema versions TODO (inside schemas? somewhere else?)
-TODO ENDS.
+In addition to [already mentioned](#missing-schema-versions) warnings in `static generate`, the `lint` command now also provides check for schema versions consistency, e.g. if you have `1-0-1` schema without initial one.
 This new linting feature is considered essential and cannot be excluded through `--skip-checks`.

 <h3 id="description-linter-2">4.2 Linting description</h3>

 [Mike Robbins][miike] of Snowflake Analytics came up with the proposal and PR for making sure fields have a human-readable `description` property in order to make schemas more maintainable.

-TODO ADD SENTENCE TO EXPLAIN HOW THIS INTERACTS WITH `--skip-checks` TODO ENDS.
+To skip this check, you can pass `description` to `--skip-checks`.

 <h2 id="set-owner">5.
 Setting ownership of Redshift tables</h2>